SKA-ScienceDataProcessor/algorithm-reference-library/k8s/README.md

 Resource Descriptors
 --------------------
 For each of the above describe container types, there is a separate resource descriptor file for - scheduler, worker, and notebook.
-These can be found in the [k8s/resources/](k8s/resources/) directory.
+These can be found in the [resources](resources) directory.
 Launch them all with:
 ```
 make k8s_deploy DOCKER_REPO="" DOCKER_IMAGE=arl_img:latest